timeslogistics/times-oms-api-docs/docs/introduction.rst

 Specification
 -------------

-TEC Client API implements REST API interface.
+Times OMS API implements REST API interface.

 All endpoints accept HTTP POST variables as input, and JSON as output.